UK delists IPOB from asylum lists, says group a terrorist organisation

-Trouble for IPOB Leadership, Members as UK Government Makes U-Turn, Recognises Group As Terrorists
+Trouble for IPOB as UK Government Releases New Policy Against Violent Members, Asylum-seeking, Others

-- The government of the United Kingdom has designated the Indigenous People of Biafra as a terrorist group
+- The government of the United Kingdom has released a new guideline to would help its officers make decisions on some activities of members of the designated Indigenous People of Biafra

 - The decision of the British government was contained in a new statement outlining the policy guidelines for its decision-makers on granting asylum to persons connected to IPOB, MASSOB or any Biafra group

-- According to the guideline, the group and its paramilitary wing, Eastern Security Network, have been involved in the violation of human rights in Nigeria
+- According to the guideline, some members of the group and its paramilitary wing, Eastern Security Network, have been involved in the violation of human rights in Nigeria

-The members of the proscribed Indigenous People of Biafra (IPOB), the Movement for the Actualisation of Sovereign State of Biafra (MASSOB) and other Biafran groups have been delisted from the asylum program of the United Kingdom.
+The members of the proscribed Indigenous People of Biafra (IPOB), the Movement for the Actualisation of Sovereign State of Biafra (MASSOB) and other Biafran groups have been placed under strict scrutiny by the government of the United Kingdom.

 The Punch reports that the UK government in the latest policy guideline published on its website on May 3, said that the IPOB has been proscribed by the Nigerian government as a terrorist group and that its paramilitary wing, the Eastern Security Network (ESN), have reportedly committed human rights violations.